-- B. Suryanarain Row (The oldest.
+- B. Suryanarain Row – The oldest.
 I think the first astrology author in modern times, books are in English.
 Basic astrological concepts have been elaborated upon.
 He had the advantage of being the first English writer so has written a lot.

 - B.V.
-Raman (son of B. Suryanarain Row.
+Raman – son of B. Suryanarain Row.
 I grew up on his books and the Astrological Magazine.
 English books as did most astrologers in Bharat.
 His beginner level books are good.

-- Gayatri Devi Vasudev (daughter of B.V.
-Raman, writes in English)
+- Gayatri Devi Vasudev – daughter of B.V.
+Raman, writes in English.

 - J.N.
-Bhasin (has written several books, most are available in English and Hindi)
+Bhasin – has written several books, lucid language and most are available in English and Hindi.

-Their books are in very simple and easy to understand language.
-Most of them have written beginners books for introduction to the fundamentals of astrology.
-Several of their books are available on archive.org, I would suggest you download a few, see which ones you like and then buy them.
+Choose books in the language you understand easily.
+Most authors have written beginners books for introduction to the fundamentals of astrology.
+Several of their books are available on archive.org, I would suggest you download a few, see which ones you like and then do buy them.
 These are quite inexpensive at Rs 200/- max.
 Having a paper book in your hands means you can make your notes in it, or add your own observations, stick notes in it.
-Soft-copies and software are very useful, but paper and pencil also are needed.
+Soft-copies and software are useful, but use the paper and pencil too.
 At some point of time you will have to read at least two classics Bruhat Jataka and Bruhat Parashar Hora Shastra.
-There are other classics also, but these two are necessary.
+There are other classics, but these two are necessary.
 In addition you can consider keeping a copy of the Phaladeepika as a reference.
 And for Prashna I have found Shatpanchashika very adequate.
 You can read these later when you are a bit advanced in your study.

 Earlier reading Panchangam and learning maths was very important.
-We had to calculate the positions of the planets etc using the panchamgam and only then could we draw up the horoscope.
+We had to calculate the positions of the planets etc using the panchangam and only then could we draw up the horoscope.
 Today with the advent of software and online horoscopes, learning maths has become optional.
 (But the serious students should practice the math also.
 It helps better understanding).
 For software use the free Jagannath Hora.
-And Parashar Light is the best professional level paid software.
-For android ‘Hindu calendar’ by developer ‘Alok Mandavgane’ and for iPhones ‘Drik panchang’ by developer ‘Adarsh apps’ is quite adequate to begin with.
-In the settings, put in your location and the Lahiri/Chitrapaksha ayanamsha.
+And Parashar Light is the best professional level paid software if you want to buy, it is expensive.
+For android and iPhones ‘Drik panchang’ by developer ‘Adarsh apps’ is quite adequate to begin with.
+In the settings, put in your location and the Lahiri/ Chitrapaksha ayanamsha.

 So from my point of view this was the basic minimum for learning Jyotish in depth.
-Now the actual study, this is broadly in three parts.
+Now the actual study, this is broadly in these parts.